AtmolanderMimi/basm/design/syntax-draft.md

 take that these extra temporary cells required for the operation.

 ## Aliasing
-Aliasing via the `ALIS` instructions allows you to specify identifiers equating to values.
+Aliasing via the `ALIS` instructions allows you to specify identifiers equating to values or scopes.
 Note that the name can be any alphanumerical sequence of characters and `_`.
 These aliases can be used to name adresses or constants for example.
 Aliases automatically shadow other prior aliases with the same name, and get invalidated once they run out of the scope.
 In basm the only two elements creating scopes are `[]` blocks and meta-instruction.
-Higher scope aliases can go inter lower scope, but lower scope aliases cannot reach higher scopes.
+Higher scope aliases can go into lower scope, but lower scope aliases cannot reach higher scopes.
+The two alias types (being value and scope) both share the same alias names, meaning an alias aliasing a value can be overshadowed by a redefinition to a scope.

 ## Language Items
 In basm, every instruction is formed by a sequence of language items.
-For example, `ADDP addr1 addr2;` would be `[instruction_id, expression, expression, declaration_delimitor]`.
+For example, `ADDP addr1 addr2;` would be `[ident, expression, expression, declaration_delimitor]`.

 ### Expressions
 Expressions in basm are very simple, they are formed by an alias or literal,